 Ready To Learn builds upon a 20-year track record of success.
 Ready To Learn content reaches nearly 99 percent of U.S. households through the broadcast of local public television stations.
-More than 21 million children view the Ready To Learn television content designed to improve math, literacy and science skills, and experience interactive content and games via media platforms such as the Internet, mobile smart phones, tablets and interactive whiteboards.
-This content and related resources for educators and families comprise intentionally designed collections of high-quality preschool content that align to literacy, math and science learning frameworks based on state standards and other early learning goals designed to help advance children's foundation level skills.
+Last year alone, more than 15.5 million children viewed Ready To Learn content designed to improve math, literacy and science skills, and experience interactive content and games via media platforms such as the Internet, mobile smart phones, tablets and interactive whiteboards.
+This content and related resources for educators and families comprise intentionally designed collections of high-quality early learning content that align to literacy, math and science learning frameworks based on state standards and developmentally-appropriate early learning goals designed to help advance children's foundation level skills.

-Throughout the long and proven history of this program, Ready To Learn has evolved to successfully address some of the nation's most pressing educational needs concerning children's growth and development in a constantly evolving media landscape.
+Throughout the long and proven history of this program, Ready To Learn has evolved to successfully address the nation's most pressing educational needs concerning children's growth and development in a constantly evolving media landscape.
 For example, during the 2005-2010 round of Ready To Learn, public media and its partners tackled the subject of early reading and literacy through creation and wide-scale delivery of award-winning television series such as Super WHY!, Martha Speaks, The Electric Company and Word World, along with development and deployment of related educator and family resources.

 In the 2010-2015 round, Ready To Learn took on the subject of early math and produced major new media properties including Peg + Cat for preschoolers and Odd Squad for elementary-age students.
-As Ready To Learn begins its 2015-2020 cycle, emphasis will be on developing science and literacy content to support school readiness through community collaboration, family engagement, and personalized learning experiences for users.
-This work will provide meaningful real-time data to parents, caregivers, and educators about children's learning gains, as well as customized guidance on other skill-boosting media to use with individual children.
+As Ready To Learn continues its 2015-2020 cycle, emphasis is on developing science and literacy content to support school readiness through community collaboration, family engagement, and personalized and adaptive learning experiences for children.
+This work features dynamic sequencing of video and digital game-play for children based on their individual learning and engagement needs, along with feedback and supports to scaffold children's learning.
+Additionally, real-time data is provided to parents, caregivers, and educators about children's learning needs, as well as customized guidance on other skill-boosting media to use with individual children.

-The backbone of the success for Ready To Learn lies in its national-local nature.
+The backbone of the success for Ready To Learn lies in its national-local model.
 Through this platform, on which public television is uniquely positioned, the Ready To Learn initiative ensures broad distribution and use of the content through public media's free broadcast and digital pathways to every community and household nationwide, as well as through strategic partnerships that provide on-the-ground outreach and family engagement activities targeted to where the resources are most needed, particularly in low-income communities.
-This last-mile school readiness effort is conducted by local public media stations and partners in order to better support families, teachers and community providers who work with children in home, school and out-of-school settings.
+This last-mile school readiness effort is conducted by local public media stations and local partners to better support families, teachers and community providers who work with children in home, school and out-of-school settings including public libraries, museums, Boys and Girls clubs, United Way agencies, housing authorities, health clinics, and beyond.